vipghn4/knowledge_notes/notes/Physics/Electric circuit.md

     * *Ohm's law in practice*.
 In practice, resistors deviate from the ideal behavior given by Ohm's law, e.g. they have inductance and capacitance affecting the relation between voltage and current in AC circuits
     * *Series and parallel resistors*.
         * *Serial resistors*. $R_\text{eq} = R_1 + R_2 + \dots + R_n$
+            * *Explain*.
+Serial resistors means summation of resistors' lengths, i.e. if all resistors have the same area and resistivity

+                $\to$ Their total length is the summation of individual lengths
         * *Parallel resistors*. $\frac{1}{R_\text{eq}} = \frac{1}{R_1} + \frac{1}{R_2} + \dots + \frac{1}{R_n}$
+            * *Explain*.
+Parallel resistors means summation of resistors' areas, i.e. if all resistors have the same length and resistivity

+                $\to$ Their total area is the summation of individual areas
     * *Power dissipation*.
 At any instant, the power $P$ (watts) consumed by a resistor of resistance $R$ (ohms) is given as

         $$P=I^2 R = I V = \frac{V^2}{R}$$

+        where $V$ is the voltage across the circuit, $R$ is the resistance of the circuit, and $I$ is the current flowing through the circuit

         $\to$ This power is converted into heat, which must be dissipated by the resistor's package before its temperature rises excessively
         * *Explain*.
 Voltage in an electric circuit is measured against a ground point, whose voltage are supposed to be zero, and the voltage across all resistors are, in fact, the total voltage drop when plugging an power source to the circuit